And Be a Villain: Plot summary

 Cyril Orchard, the publisher of the weekly horse racing sheet Track Almanac, is poisoned with cyanide during a live soft drink commercial on a popular radio talk show.
-A media sensation, the case attracts the attention of Nero Wolfe, who is facing a crippling income tax bill, and Archie Goodwin is dispatched to convince the producers and sponsors to hire Wolfe to investigate the crime.
+A media sensation, the case attracts the attention of Nero Wolfe.
+Archie Goodwin is dispatched to convince the producers and sponsors to hire Wolfe to investigate the crime.
 The police have identified several suspects, including the show's host Madeline Fraser; her business manager, friend and former sister-in-law Deborah Koppel; her on-air side-kick Bill Meadows; Tully Strong and Nathan Straub, representatives of the show's sponsors; script-writer Elinor Vance; Nancylee Shepherd, the head of Fraser's fan-club; and F.O.
 Savarese, an assistant professor of mathematics and the show's other guest.

-Although his initial investigations seem unpromising, Wolfe eventually learns that a separate bottle of the beverage being advertised was provided for Fraser, identified with tape around the neck.
-When pressed, the producers admit that Fraser is unable to drink the beverage she was advertising because it gives her indigestion, and instead drinks iced coffee from the bottle instead.
-As the marked bottle was the one containing the poison, this suggests that Fraser was the intended victim instead of Orchard.
+His initial investigations seem unpromising; Wolfe learns from Nancylee that the bottle of the beverage given Fraser was marked with tape around the neck.
+Fraser is unable to drink the beverage she was advertising because it gives her indigestion, and instead drinks iced coffee from the bottle.
+As the marked bottle contained the poison, this suggests that Fraser was the intended victim instead of Orchard.

-Wolfe passes this information on to Inspector Cramer, seeing this as an opportunity to claim his fee without further work.
-When the press—prompted by Archie—criticises him for his lack of effort, however, he is stung into further action but, to Archie's surprise, begins investigating a different murder.
-Beula Poole, the publisher of an independent political and economics journal, has been shot dead in her offices days before.
-Although there is no apparent connection between the crimes, Wolfe is skeptical that two independent publishers would be murdered within weeks of each other without any link.
+Wolfe passes this information on to Inspector Cramer.
+When the press, prompted by Archie, criticizes him for his lack of effort, however, he is stung into further action.
+To Archie's surprise, Wolfe begins investigating a different murder.
+Beula Poole, the publisher of an independent political and economics journal, has been shot dead in her office days before.
+Wolfe is skeptical that two independent publishers would be murdered within weeks of each other without any link.
 His investigations reveal that the magazines were in fact the front for a sophisticated blackmail operation which targeted its victims using the threat of slander to compel them to purchase subscriptions for a year.
 This, in turn, brings Wolfe into contact with Arnold Zeck, the shadowy and powerful criminal mastermind behind the operation, who warns Wolfe not to interfere in his affairs.